The 5 Best Juicers for Carrots and Other Hard Veggies

 This juicer also comes with a 15-year warranty, runs at a slightly faster 110 RPMs for quicker but still highly effective juicing, and comes with additional attachments so you can use it as a food processor and homogenizer.

-3. Breville JE98XL Juice Fountain Plus 850-Watt Juice Extractor
+3. Breville Juice Fountain Plus JE98XL

 If your goal is to find a user-friendly, quick-prep and quick-cleanup machine, then our number three choice is exactly what you need.
 This Breville centrifuge style juicer is simple to use, has a large feed slot that reduces pre-juicing prep work, and takes less time to clean than our number one and number two choices.